top of page

 -Individual Temperament evaluations

--Access to the Teddy Puppies private Facebook group
+-Access to the Teddy Puppies private Facebook group and in-person annual family reunions

--Access to puppy care, training and grooming resources
+-Access to puppy care, training, and grooming resources

 -Thorough deworming and fecal exam

--Puppy health examination conducted by a licensed veterinarian & age appropriate vaccination schedule
+-Puppy health examination conducted by a licensed veterinarian & age-appropriate vaccination schedule

--30-days of free Trupanion health insurance
+-30 days of free Trupanion health insurance

 -A discount code that can be used for the Baxter and Bella online training program